Event streaming

 Configuration

 Event streaming configurations can be managed in the Admin Console under Instance configuration and Event streaming.
-From here, you can add or edit configurations for Splunk or Elasticsearch.
+From here, you can add or edit configurations for your chosen vendors.

 General steps